Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Introduction

 We remark that the existence problem for a shock interaction with the right cornered wedge (90-degree) was studied by Kim \cite{e}, in which some important features and behavior of solutions have been exhibited.
 As far as we have known, for the shock diffraction by a convex cornered wedges whose angles are between $-\pi$ and $0$ in compressible fluid flow, no rigorous complete global mathematical results have been available, since the early work by Bargman \cite{Bargman}, Lighthill \cite{Lighthill1,Lighthill2}, Fletcher-Taub-Bleakney \cite{FTB}, and Fletcher-Weimer-Bleakney \cite{FWB}.
 The results established in this paper is the first rigorous complete mathematical results through the nonlinear wave system for the global existence and optimal regularity of solutions of shock diffraction by any convex cornered wedge.

-A closely related problem, shock reflection-diffraction by a concave cornered wedges, has been systematically analyzed in Chen-Feldman \cite{cm0,cm1,cm2}, where the existence of regular shock reflection-diffraction configurations has been established up to the sonic wedge-angle for potential flow.
-Also see Canic-Keyfitz-Kim \cite{sbe1,sbe2} for the unsteady transonic small disturbance equation and the nonlinear wave system, and Zheng \cite{z} for the pressure-gradient system.
+A closely related problem, shock reflection-diffraction by a concave cornered wedges, has been systematically analyzed in Chen-Feldman \cite{cm0,cm1,cm2} and Bae-Chen-Feldman \cite{bcm}, where the existence of regular shock reflection-diffraction configurations has been established up to the sonic wedge-angle for potential flow.
+Also see Canic-Keyfitz-Kim \cite{sbe1,sbe2} for the unsteady transonic small disturbance equation and the nonlinear wave system, Zheng \cite{z} for the pressure-gradient system, and Serre \cite{Serre} for the Euler equations for a Chaplygin gas.

 The organization of this paper is as follows.
 In $\S 2$, we reformulate the shock diffraction problem into a free boundary problem for the nonlinear second-order equation \eqref{1.1a} in both the self-similar and polar coordinates, and present the statement of our main theorem for the existence and optimal regularity of the global solution.
-In $\S 3$, we first formulate the regularized approximate free boundary problem by adding a regularized differential operator with $\varepsilon\triangle\rho$ to the original equation ($\triangle$ denotes the Laplace operator in the self-similar coordinates) and the assumption $c(\bar{\rho})\geq c(\rho_0)+\delta$, where $\bar{\rho}$ is the data given at the point $P_2$.
+In $\S 3$, we first formulate the regularized approximate free boundary problem by adding a regularized differential operator with $\varepsilon\Delta\rho$ to the original equation and the assumption $c(\bar{\rho})\geq c(\rho_0)+\delta$, where $\bar{\rho}$ is the data given at point $P_2$.
 Then we establish the existence of solutions to the regularized free boundary problem for the uniformly elliptic equation in the polar coordinates, and so does in the self-similar coordinates, as approximate solutions to the original free boundary problem.
 In $\S 4$, we proceed to the limits $\varepsilon\rightarrow0$ and $\delta\rightarrow0$ to establish the global existence of solutions of the original problem in the self-similar coordinates.
 In $\S 5$, we establish the optimal $C^{0,1}$-regularity of the solution $\rho$ across the degenerate sonic boundary.
 In $\S 6$, we establish a corresponding theorem for the existence and regularity of solutions of the shock diffraction problem for the nonlinear wave system.